-“He has proven that he is not only a championship coach, but also a leader of a program committed to doing things the right way.
+“He has proven that he is not only a championship coach but also a leader of a program committed to doing things the right way.
 He has represented our institution and our state with great pride, on and off the field of play.
-He is well-deserving of this new contract, which should make clear our commitment to Coach O and the direction of our football program.”
+He is well-deserving of this new contract, which should make clear our commitment to Coach O and the direction of our football program,” Woodard said.

 Orgeron, the consensus 2019 National Coach of the Year, has led LSU to a 40-9 mark as coach of the Tigers.
-Of his 40 wins at LSU, 12 have come against teams ranked in the Top 10, including seven in 2019, which stands at the most in college football history for a single season.
+Of his 40 wins at LSU, 12 have come against teams ranked in the Top 10, including seven in 2019, which stands as the most in college football history for a single season.
 His 40 wins through the first 49 games of his career ties for the most by any coach in LSU history.

 “I’m happy to represent LSU and this great state.
-My family and I are very grateful, and I look forward to working as hard as possible to continue to win championships at LSU.”
+My family and I are very grateful, and I look forward to working as hard as possible to continue to win championships at LSU,” Oregon said.

 This marks the second straight year in which Coach O has received an extension from LSU.
 His deal in 2019 added two years to his contract and increased his annual salary to $4 million.